Ixolit/puppet-arpwatch/README.markdown

 ####`package_name`

-Determines the name of the package to install.Defaults to 'arpwatch'.
+Determines the name of the package to install. *Defaults to 'arpwatch'*.

 ####`service_enable`